vsergeev/minifortune/README.md

 Example usage:

-    Display a random fortune chosen from a random fortune file chosen from the specified fortune directory:
+    Display a random fortune chosen from a random fortune file chosen from a fortune directory:
     $ minifortune /usr/share/fortune/

-    Display a random fortune chosen from the specified fortune file:
+    Display a random fortune chosen from a specific fortune file:
     $ minifortune /usr/share/fortune/linux

 How Fortune Files Work
 ----------------------

-Fortune files (e.g. /usr/share/fortune/wisdom) are simply plaintext ASCII files with fortunes typically delimited by a "\n%\n" separator.
+Fortune files (e.g. `/usr/share/fortune/wisdom`) are simply plaintext ASCII files with fortunes typically delimited by a "%\n" separator.
 In order to allow for fast random access to a particular fortune in a fortune file, fortune files are usually paired with a corresponding binary .dat file (e.g.
-/usr/share/fortune/wisdom.dat), which contains metadata describing the number of fortunes, longest fortune length, shortest fortune length, and delimiter used in the fortune file.
+`/usr/share/fortune/wisdom.dat`), which contains metadata describing the number of fortunes, longest fortune length, shortest fortune length, and delimiter used in the fortune file.
 The packed .dat file header looks like this: